Kindly sponsored by

 In North American cultivation Jacobson (1996) considered it extremely rare before the 1990s, but considered it much better suited to urban gardens and amenity plantings than its ‘enormous, clumsy peer’ var. macrophylla.
 The current American champion in Wakulla Co., FL measured 7 m × 71 cm in 2021 (American Forests 2021).

 Magnolia dealbata Zucc.

 The physical differences between the varieties are slight, however, and it is not always easy to distinguish them on morphological characters alone (N. Macer, pers. comm.
 2007).
 The leaves of var. dealbata are slightly more succulent than those of var. macrophylla and are somewhat glaucous below; they also persist on the trees longer in the autumn, especially where the climate is mild (S. Hogan, pers. comm.
 2007).
-A grove of trees approaching 10 m tall at Berkeley, from a collection made by G. Pattison in 1985, only lose their leaves in colder weather, and have survived a freeze of –10.5 °C there (S. Hogan, pers. comm.
+Trees approaching 10 m tall at Berkeley, CA only lose their leaves in colder weather, and have survived a freeze of –10.5 °C (S. Hogan, pers. comm.
 2007).
 It has been suggested that the leaves of var. dealbata have stouter petioles and are more wind-resistant than those of var. macrophylla (M. Robinson, pers. comm.
 2008), but a sheltered site is still recommended.